GarvitKumar854/Sigma-Web-Development/Exercises/Ex14/README.md

 # Exercise 14
-Create a Hacking Simulator which has green background and it shows these messages with random delay of 1 to 7 seconds.
+Create a Hacking Simulator which has black background & green text and it shows these messages with random delay of 1 to 7 seconds.

 - Initializing Hacking...
 - Reading your Files...